syncfusion-content/xamarin-docs/Xamarin/SfTreeView/load-on-demand.md

         TreeViewOnDemandCommand = new Command(ExecuteOnDemandLoading, CanExecuteOnDemandLoading);
     }

-    // CanExecute method is called when each item is initialized and to define whether load-on-demand feature is enabled for this item.
+    /// <summary>
+    /// CanExecute method is called before expanding and initialization of node.
+Returns whether the node has child nodes or not.
+    /// Based on return value of expander visibility of the node is handled.
+    /// </summary>
+    /// <param name="sender">TreeViewNode is passed as default parameter </param>
-    // Write here the conditions to decide the execution of load on demand and visibility of expander icon. private bool CanExecuteOnDemandLoading(object sender)
+    private bool CanExecuteOnDemandLoading(object sender)
     {
         var hasChildNodes = ((sender as TreeViewNode).Content as MusicInfo).HasChildNodes;